austenmarden/austenmarden/README.md

 ![hero_img](./Hero_Image.png)
 # Hey there! <img src="https://raw.githubusercontent.com/austenmarden/austenmarden/master/wave-cute.gif" width="30px">

 I'm Austen Marden, A data analyst recently completing The University of Central Florida's bootcamp for data analysis and visualization.
-I am currently living in living in central Florida seeking remote work where I can apply my skills.
+I am currently living in central Florida seeking remote work where I can apply my skills.
 Professionally, I have a passion for puzzles, problem solving and project management.
-Personally, I'm am avid golfer, excited by new board games and love anything with fur, scales or feathers.
+Personally, I'm an avid golfer, excited by new board games and love anything with fur, scales or feathers.
 Have any questions or a project you want to collab on? shoot me an email @ austen.marden@gmail.com.
-Stik around and check out some of my recent projects and thanks for coming!
+Stick around and check out some of my recent projects and thanks for coming!

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=austenmarden)